theQuery/Grab-Button/README.md

 # Grab Button
-This program will allow you to quickly grab dropped Bones with the tap of a button.
+This application will allow you to quickly grab dropped Bones with the tap of a button.

 <br />